Prenatal Teacher Training

 About Our Prenatal Teacher Training

-The training is taught by Juliette Kurth, Prenatal Yoga Teacher of 21 years, DONA certified Birth of Doula of 15 years and co-owner of Silver Lake Yoga for 23 years.
-Juliette is currently in a MSW program at USC with a focus in Maternal Health.
-She is also a Mindfulness volunteer at Huntington Hospital's Maternal Wellness Program in Pasadena.
-Additional instructors are Emily Herakovich who is also an E- RYT 200 & 500 and Patricia Starr who is a RYT 200.
+The training is taught by Juliette Kurth, Prenatal Yoga Teacher of 23 years, DONA certified Birth of Doula of 17 years and co-owner of Silver Lake Yoga for 25 years.
+Juliette is also a recent graduate of USC's MSW program with a focus on Maternal Mental Health.
+Additional instructors include Cassie Cherney.

 For teachers who have already completed a 200 or 500 hour Yoga Alliance teacher training, this program fulfills the Yoga Alliance requirements for the Yoga Alliance Prenatal Certification.
 It is not necessary to be certified by the Yoga Alliance to teach prenatal yoga and the skills and knowledge you will acquire through our training will compliment many professions that deal with pregnancy and childbirth.